kevinfealey/appscansource-scanner/Readme.md

-#AppScan Source Plugin for Jenkins
+#AppScan Source Scanner Plugin for Jenkins

+##Project Description
+Configuring IBM Security AppScan Source scans in Jenkins can be time-consuming and error-prone when custom batch or shell scripts are used.
+This Jenkins plugin greatly simplifies the running of AppScan Source from Jenkins by providing centralized global settings and straight-forward input fields for scan configuration.

-##This plugin requires:
+##This plugin requires (Prerequisites):

 1. AppScan Source installed on the Jenkins Server
 2. AppScan Source application/project (PAF, PPF, etc.) artifacts on the Jenkins server